Bernice State Park

-Bernice State Park, also called Bernice Area at Grand Lake State Park, is an 88 acre Oklahoma state park located in Delaware County, Oklahoma.
+Bernice State Park, also called the Bernice Area at Grand Lake State Park, is an 88 acre Oklahoma state park located in Delaware County, Oklahoma.
 It is located near the city of Bernice, Oklahoma at the northwestern corner of Grand Lake o' the Cherokees.
 The park is actually across the mouth of the Neosho River from the town of Bernice.

 Known as the "Crappie Capital of the World," the park also offers fishing for largemouth bass, white bass, channel catfish and bluegill.
 Visitors will find semi-modern RV sites and tent campsites, comfort stations with showers, boat ramp, courtesy boat dock for loading and unloading, picnic areas, playground, one mile (1.6 km) paved walking and jogging path that is handicap accessible, two wildlife watch towers, swimming and a nature center.

 Nature center

 The nature center has exhibits featuring indigenous wildlife.
 These include for example, beehives, taxidermied animals and a 1000 USgal aquarium.
 The center has a full-time naturalist onsite, and offers classroom facilities and tours.